 |Feeding||Scuds will eat any leftover food waste, which will help keep the tank clean.||Large Scud colonies can compete with smaller fish for food.|

-Commonly found in freshwater aquariums, Scuds are usually introduced into your freshwater tank when adding new plants.
-Baby scuds can hide, unseen within plants, and especially moss which they love to eat, and when added to your aquarium, they will start to breed.
+Freshwater scuds are usually introduced into an aquarium when adding new plants.
+Baby scuds can hide unseen within plants, especially moss, which they love to eat, and when added to your aquarium, they start to breed.

 Like many scavengers, when there is food to eat, you will notice large numbers of Scuds crowding over it, and if you have moss planted in your tank, you will often find them here in larger numbers until there is very little moss left.

-Whether you want them in your tank or not, it is worthwhile knowing what Scuds eat.
+Whether you want them in your tank or not, knowing what Scuds eat is worthwhile.

 Larger fish are good at keeping Scuds at bay as they are a tasty treat, although young fish and tiny shrimp will also be a target to larger fish, so this is not the best solution to stop Scuds.

 Scuds are so small that you would be excused for thinking they are completely harmless.